PSLF mightbe your path to student loan forgiveness. But expect an uphill climb.

 Five things we think you should know about PSLF…

-#1: If you can make PSLF work, it’s absolutely worth the hassle
+If you can make PSLF work, it’s absolutely worth the effort it takes

 We probably don’t have to tell you how much of a burden student loan debt can be.
 Student loans lead to major life delays, such as homeownership and even marriage.
 They aren’t discharged by bankruptcy.
 Default hurts your credit.